RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals: Related Work

-\cite{changbo2020radar} proposed the use of semantic segmentation networks on Choi-Williams spectrograms for modulation classification.
-They showed the ability of semantic segmentation to handle multiple signals spreading in the frequency domain.
-However, their work only used very simple and distinct modulations, as the research was done for radar systems rather than for the modulation families typically used in communication systems.
-Moreover, OFDM communication systems feature much more dense packing of subcarriers while some relationships between them are defined by a channel model, making it fundamentally different from simply having several uncorrelated signals in the same band.
+\cite{changbo2020radar} proposed using semantic segmentation on Choi-Williams spectrograms for modulation classification, showing its ability to handle multiple signals spreading in the frequency domain.
+However, their work only used simple and distinct modulations, since it was designed for radar systems, not for the modulation families typically used in communication systems.
+Moreover, OFDM communication systems feature much more densely-packed subcarriers with fine-grained internal structures, making it fundamentally different from the radar signal identification problem.

-In our work, we propose an evolved architecture of semantic segmentation, by replacing typically-used 2-dimensional convolutions in DeepLab V3+ \cite{chen2018encoderdecoder} with flattened convolutions, to better address the spectro-temporal block-wise modulation populations in the OFDM spectrogram.
-Moreover, we further fine-tune various aspects of the spectrogram-based semantic segmentation architecture, in terms of realistic and effective dataset construction, hyper-parameter tuning, etc.
+In our work, we propose an evolved architecture of semantic segmentation, by replacing typically-used two-dimensional convolutions in DeepLab V3+ \cite{chen2018encoderdecoder} with flattened convolutions, to better address the spectro-temporal resource-block-wise modulation variations in the OFDMA spectrogram.
+Moreover, we further fine-tuned the proposed spectrogram-based semantic segmentation architecture, in terms of realistic and effective dataset construction, hyperparameter tuning, etc.